btrettel/specialized-bibs/README.md

 Contributions are welcome.
 Unfortunately these databases are often obscure or even no longer online, so I'm hoping that by creating an index I'll make these databases easier to find.
 This index is heavily biased towards my own interests and things I found by randomly browsing the internet and I would like to change that.

+Note that inclusion of a bibliography here does not imply endorsement of the views of the bibliographer or any of the cited documents.

 ## Collections of bibliographies

 - [Andrew Cullison's Philosophy BibTeX files](https://www.andrewcullison.com/resources/)